adeltrudo-donal/adeltrudo-donal/README.md

 ### 👨‍💻 About Me
 I am a 6th-semester Informatics student at Institut Sains dan Teknologi Terpadu Surabaya (ISTTS) and a Freelance Software Developer.
 I specialize in building scalable web applications and cross-platform mobile apps.
 Currently, I am seeking an IT Internship opportunity to contribute to impactful tech solutions.

-* 🔭 I’m currently working on: **Freelance E-Commerce App and Assistant to the Head of Student Affairs**
+* 🔭 I’m currently working on: **Freelance E-Commerce App and Technical Assistant to the Head of Student Affairs & Informatics Program**
 * 🌱 I’m currently learning: **Kotlin, Unity, PostgreSQL, Flutter, Unified Modeling Language**
 * 👯 I’m looking to collaborate on: **Open Source IT Projects & Enterprise Software Development**
 * 📫 How to reach me: **adeltrudodonal@gmail.com**